-- The class uses global variables, connection and connector, to represent the connection to the MBean server.
-The initConnection() method, which assigns the value to the connection and connector variables, should be called only once per class instance to establish a single connection that can be reused within the class. - The initConnection() method takes the username and password (along with the server's listen address and listen port) as arguments that are passed when the class is instantiated.
-BEA recommends this approach because it prevents your code from containing unencrypted user credentials.
-The String objects that contain the arguments will be destroyed and removed from memory by the JVM's garbage collection routine.
+• The class uses global variables, connection and connector, to represent the connection to the MBean server.
+The initConnection() method, which assigns the value to the

-• When the class finishes its work, it invokes JMXConnector.close() to close the connection to the MBean server.
+- connection and connector variables, should be called only once per class instance to establish a single connection that can be reused within the class. - The initConnection() method takes the username and password (along with the server's listen address and listen port) as arguments that are passed when the class is instantiated.
+Oracle recommends this approach because it prevents your code from containing unencrypted user credentials.
+The String objects that contain the arguments will be destroyed and removed from memory by the JVM's garbage collection routine. - Because the client sets the jmx.remote.x.request.waiting.timeout environment parameter to 10000, all of its invocations of MBean server methods will time out if the method does not return within 10000 milliseconds of being invoked. - When the class finishes its work, it invokes JMXConnector.close() to close the connection to the MBean server.
 (See JMXConnector in the J2SE 5.0 API Specification.)